 There’s nothing quite like vodka to remind us of the best in classic alcoholic tipples.
 But what is vodka made from?
 Vodka is a staple of great socialising, so most of us think we know everything there is to know about Vodka.
 For example, is vodka made from potatoes?
 That's right.
 The answer is, yes, usually.
 But actually vodka is made in different localities, with alternative ingredients such as sugar beet and grains, and every different ingredient will affect the flavour of the drink.
 In Finland, barley tends to be used, which gives the drink a hint of sweet bread.
-Russians vodka is wheat-based, which produces that kind of peppery, aniseed flavour.
-In Poland, most of the time, vodka is made from potatoes.
+Russians vodka is mostly wheat based vodka, which produces that kind of peppery, aniseed flavour.
+In Poland, most of the time, vodka is indeed potato-based.
 It gives a creamier feel and a chunkier flavour.

 Rectifying is the process of improving the flavour and odour, perhaps with sugar and added flavours.
 Some use a pot still, which is said to add character and roundness to the taste.
 Copper can be used for finishing the process.
 It takes out the unpleasant sulphur aromas.
 Some distilleries use charcoal in the filtration process to remove any final contamination, all those these days, the processes are refined enough that the alcohol may not even need filtering.